 Throughout the Tsum Valley Trek, you will pass through the Chortens, prayer wheels, and mani walls, including the 250m (the longest mani wall of Nepal) at Dzong and Phurpe.
 You will explore the working monasteries where the monks still live and Milarepa’s cave.
 You can read our guide to the Monasteries in the Manaslu Region for more details.
 In the Tsum Valley, some households still practice polyandry, where a woman has to marry the husband’s brother, too.
 Local women wear traditional Baku and Pangden cloth from the wool of their own sheep.
 You are not watching the culture; you are walking through it.

-Beyond Tsum Valley: More Adventures in the Manaslu Region
+Explore More Treks in the Manaslu Region

 No matter which trek you choose, the Manaslu region continues to reward travelers with its authentic culture, beautiful landscapes, unforgettable mountain views, and some of the most remote trekking experiences in the Himalayas.